Welcome to The Farmers’ Market at Elverson! Do you want to know about your local products? You have come to the right site.

 10 am – 12 pm

-Our summer market meets weekly on Saturdays beginning Memorial Day to the last Saturday in September from 9 a.m. – 1 p.m. at the Gazebos at Livingood Park.
-This is right off Rt.
-82 sandwiched between Rt.
-23 and Rt.
-401
+Our summer market met weekly on Saturdays beginning Memorial Day to the last Saturday in September from 9 a.m. – 1 p.m. at the Gazebos at Livingood Park.

-The Farmers’ Market at Elverson celebrates and supports entrepreneurship, ingenuity as well as the local economy.
+The Farmers’ Market at Elverson celebrated and supported entrepreneurship, ingenuity as well as the local economy.

-We love music in the park and if you have talent, we have ears.
+We loved music in the park and if you had talent, we listened.
+Roger Gilpin certainly entertained us last year!
 Put a can in front of you and watch the people express their appreciation.

-We love to see artisan’s work, every last Saturday of the month we offer our venue to local crafters.
-If you are interested to either serenade us or show us your artistic pursuits contact email@example.com.
+We loved seeing artisan’s work, every last Saturday of the month we offered our venue to local crafters.

-Our community has the opportunity to buy fresh, locally grown foods directly from their farmers.
-This is just one more opportunity to bridge the gap between the farm and the fork!
+Our community had the opportunity to buy fresh, locally grown foods directly from their farmers.
+This was just one more opportunity to bridge the gap between the farm and the fork!

-We are thankful that Elverson Borough is continuing to allow us the use of their beautiful Livingood Park.
-This allows us to continue the running of the market and likewise the gathering of the community every Saturday.
+We were grateful that Elverson Borough allowed us the use of their beautiful Livingood Park.
+This allowed us to continue the running of the market and likewise the gathering of the community every Saturday.

-There is always more going on at the market than the selling of food and wares.
+There was always more going on at the market than the selling of food and wares.

 If you would like to be updated with a weekly email just ask: Lynne@thefarmersmarketatelverson.org